GPs: How to refer patients for an Ultrasound

 Abdomen: For all abdominal and renal ultrasounds patients need to fast for at least 6 hours.

-Pelvic: For all pelvic ultrasound for male and female patients need a full urinary bladder so please have them drink 500 litres of water one hour prior to the examination time.
+Pelvic: For all pelvic ultrasound for male and female patients need a full urinary bladder so please have them drink 500ml of water one hour prior to the examination time.

 Female Pelvic: If symptoms are not urgent it is best to refer for ultrasound around day 3 - 5 of their cycle when we can be more definitive in our diagnosis.
 If symptoms are acute then refer immediately.